Suzuki Kizashi Insurance Rates

 Rates are averaged for all Suzuki Kizashi models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on Suzuki Kizashi insurance not only requires having a good driving record, but also having above-average credit, paying for small claims out-of-pocket, and possibly raising deductibles.
-Make time to compare rates every other policy renewal by requesting rates from direct car insurance companies like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.
+Finding cheaper rates on Suzuki Kizashi insurance requires having a good driving record, having good credit, not filing small claims, and maximizing policy discounts.
+Invest the time to shop around at least once a year by requesting quotes from direct companies like GEICO, Progressive, and Esurance, and also from local independent and exclusive agents.

-The next list is a quick review of the ideas that were touched on in this article.
+The next list is a condensed summary of the primary concepts that were illustrated above.

-- High-risk drivers with a DUI or reckless driving violation may pay on average $1,200 more each year to buy Suzuki Kizashi insurance
+- High-risk drivers with multiple at-fault accidents pay an average of $1,200 more every year to buy Suzuki Kizashi insurance

 - Increasing comprehensive and collision deductibles can save around $275 each year